bensheldon/betterbio/wp-content/plugins/custom-post-type-archives/readme.txt

 == Changelog ==

+= 1.5 =
+*	This version should now support WordPress 3.1.
+*	Function 'is_post_type_archive' is renamed to 'pta_is_post_type_archive', because since v3.1 WordPress implements it's own 'is_post_type_archive' function and WordPress's function won't work correctly with this plugin so you should use 'pta_is_post_type_archive' if you use this plugin. 'is_post_type_archive' function implemented by this plugin will still be available if you have a WordPress install older than v3.1.

 = 1.4 =
 *	Added support for yearly, monthly and daily archives.
 Now you can just put year and month and day at the end of the custom post type archive URLs to show only posts from those dates.
 It works the same way as in other places.
 *	You can also use the new function 'wp_get_post_type_archives' to render out these dated lists the same way as the 'wp_get_archives' function.
 You can use the same options as the 'wp_get_archives' function as it uses it to get the data.